nyatla-ai/GaluchatMcp/README.md

 Generate stay segments from timestamped position samples.
 The server resolves each position to a region code and groups consecutive samples that share the same code, returning stay periods with their codes, addresses, and durations.
+Samples whose district codes cannot be resolved have `code` and `address` set to `null`, and stays split around these unresolved samples.

 Request body:
 ```json